Undivided Resources

 Featured image

 How do you know which AAC will be appropriate for your child?
 We asked speech-language pathologist (SLP) and AAC specialist Ali Steers for insights into the most common AAC programs and devices.
-(Check out more from Steers in Frequently Asked Questions about Augmentative and Alternative Communication (AAC)!)
+(Check out more from Steers in these frequently asked questions about Augmentative and Alternative Communication (AAC)!)

 Steers suggests testing a program or device before committing to it whenever possible to ensure it will work for your child.
 Working with a knowledgeable SLP will help you start narrowing down the best AAC system (such as apps or speech-generating devices), as there are many options currently available on the market.